-A recent rainy day offered us a good reminder that question order can make a big difference in how people respond to questions.
+A recent rainy day offered us a good reminder that survey question order can make a big difference in how people respond to survey questions.
 In fact, a psychology experiment explored the impact that the weather has on how people answer survey questions.

 When we consider how many factors influence the data we collect from our surveys, it forces us to take as many steps as possible to keep our data pure.

-Respondents are affected not only by the order in which they read questions, but the order of available answers, and the type of scales that we use.
+Respondents are affected not only by the order in which they read survey questions, but the order of available answers, and the type of scales that we use.
 Logic and randomization can help us combat these data pollutants.

-Common Types of Bias in Survey Questions
+Common Types of Survey Question Bias

 Assimilation effect: When this occurs, the response to a later question is more similar to those of former questions than it would be if it preceded those questions or was asked on its own.